wanggnoc/MTGIpick/win64/README.txt

    2) Linux (Tested on Centos7)
    Before installing MTGIpick, make sure that the JDK 1.7 (jdk-7u79-linux-x64.tar.gz) and MCR 8.4 for Linux are saved into the folder of MTGIpick software.
 Please follow the following steps for installing and running MTGIpick:
    Step 1
-   To install jdk 1.7 and mcr 8.4, it requires a simple command line as follow:
+   To install jdk 1.7 (jdk-7u79-linux-x64.tar.gz) and mcr 8.4, it requires a simple command line as follow:
       > bash install_jdk-mcr_linux.sh
    Step 2
-   To run the MTGIpick software, just type a simple command line as follow:
+   To run the MTGIpick software, just type a simple command line as follow (Once the first step has run, execute the second step to run MTGIpick)
+:
       >bash run_MTGI_linux.sh
    3) Mac (Tested on OS X 10.10 Yosemite)
    Before installing MTGIpick, make sure that the JDK 1.7 (jdk-7u25.dmg) and MCR 8.4 for Mac are saved into the folder of MTGIpick software.
 Please follow the following steps for running MTGIpick: